bmilcke/simplecsv/README.md

 `withHeader` methods, because that will be used internally to set the column headers found in the class of the objects to export, in this case `Person`.

-So, what will be exported to CSV in this case.
+So, what will be exported to CSV for this little example?
 You might see something like this:

 ```
 Firstname;Lastname;Date of Birth